ruan-xian/PowerScraper/README.md

 ## Concerns

-If you're worried about whether I'm stealing your login info or your grades, you can look at the code at
+If you're worried about whether I'm stealing your login info or your grades, you can look at the code at [https://github.com/ruan-xian/PowerScraper].
+You can then use the instructions above to compile it yourself.